Who is this article for?

 CrashPlan Cloud, no.

-Code42 CrashPlan tracks multiple versions of each file as it backs up changes over time.
-Version snapshots can be downloaded from an archive to revert to the file's previous state.
+The Code42 app keeps multiple versions of each file as the file changes are backed up over time.
+Version snapshots can be downloaded from an archive to revert to a file's previous state.
 This tutorial explains how to change your version retention settings.

 This article describes how to configure the version retention feature if your administrator has not defined these settings.
-However, your administrator may configure and lock the version retention settings.
+However, your administrator may configure these settings.

 How it works

-In CrashPlan, version retention means keeping more of the recent versions of your backed up files and less of the older ones.
+Code42 is designed to keep more of the recent versions of your backed up files and fewer of the older versions.

 Specifying the versions to retain involves:

 - Specifying versions to retain for each interval

 - Pruning unnecessary files from the backup archive